Need a school for this school year? Click here for more information.

 How do I apply for Gifted and Talented early childhood seats?

 Eligible families can apply to Gifted and Talented seats for 3 and 4 year olds through OneApp.
 In order to be considered for placement, applicants to Gifted programs must verify their eligibility, as with all other early childhood seats, as well as have a current Gifted and Talented IEP or evaluation approved by OPSB’s Office of Child Search.
-Verification of eligibility must take place before the application deadline of 2/24/2017.
-Evaluations can be scheduled through OPSB’s online appointment request tool at http://opsb.us/departments/exceptional-childrens-services/child-search/.
+Verification of eligibility must take place before the application deadline.
+Evaluations can be scheduled through OPSB’s online appointment request tool at https://www.nolapublicschools.com/families/child-search.

 If my child is currently on the waitlist for an early childhood program, will he or she continue to be on the waitlist next year?

 No. Waitlists for all participating programs will reset each school year.
-That means that, if your child is currently on the waitlist for an early childhood program and does not receive an offer for a seat during this school year, he or she will NOT automatically be added to that waitlist next school year.
-You must reapply and verify your eligibility through OneApp to be eligible to receive a seat assignment at a participating program for next school year, you must submit a OneApp and verify your eligibility.
+That means that if your child is on the waitlist for an early childhood program this school year and does not receive an offer, he or she will NOT automatically be added to that waitlist next school year.
+In order to apply for an early childhood program for next school year, you must submit a OneApp and verify your eligibility.

 How old does my child have to be in order to submit a OneApp?

 Children who are between the ages of 6 weeks and 4 years old on or before September 30, 2021 who meet eligibility requirements for their desired programs should submit an Early Childhood OneApp.
 Pregnant moms can apply.
 List the baby’s due date as the birthdate.
 Once the birthdate is known, please contact a Family Resource Center to update that record.
 When you fill out your OneApp, your child’s birthdate will be one determining factor in which programs you are eligible to attend.